praveenpuglia/harshita-blog/projects/irani-chai-the-legacy-of-hyderabad.md

 * Allow it to simmered at low flame for 30 mins for the proper Decoction.
 * Meanwhile, take a saucepan add milk followed by the sugar or jaggery.
 * Add the green cardamom, saffron, khoya or dry milk and custard powder.
 * Stir well and cook the milk for 10 minutes over medium heat.
 * Bring the milk to a boil.
 The consistency of milk should be creamy and thick.
 * Remove from the flame and keep aside.
 * Unlid the pot, be careful with the steam
 * Strain the tea, pour the tea about 1/4th of the tea cup and add the milk to it.
-* Serve the hot tea with some cookies, cakes and savoury
+* Serve the hot tea with some cookies, cakes and savoury.

+## Points to remember

+* You can use a mix of small and long tea leaves for a more fragrant and rich tea.
+* You can use jaggery instead of sugar.
+Just adjust it as per taste.
+* Use Full fat milk, for a thicker and creamier milk.
+* You can use condensed milk or replace it with mava for much richer milk

+Hope you have fun making it.
+If you do make some, don't forge to tag me in your instagram posts.
+Mention me with [curious__foodie](https://instagram.com/curious__foodie "Curious Foodie").

+See you on the next one; till then, Happy Cooking :)